Persian mythology: Creatures

-Famous Myths

-Rostam depicted killing a demon, with Rakhsh behind him.
+Legends

 Persian myths is filled with famous heroes, to name a few: the greatest Persian hero is Rostam, who is the grandson of the hero Sām, and son of the equally renowned Zal and Rudaba.
 Rostam was always represented as the mightiest of Iranian paladins (holy warriors).
 He rides the legendary stallion Rakhsh and wears a special suit named Babr-e Bayan in battles.
 In the Shahnameh, Rostam and his predecessors are Marzbans of Sistan.
 Rostam is best known for his tragic fight with Esfandiyār, the other legendary Iranian hero; for his expedition to Mazandaran (not to be confused with the modern Mazandaran Province); and for tragically fighting and killing his son, Sohrab, without knowing who his opponent is.
 He is also known for the story of his Seven Labours.

 Jamshid in the Shahnameh of Tahmasb.